zerosonesfun/awesome-recruiting/README.md

 **[`^        back to top        ^`](#)**

 [Boolean](https://en.wikipedia.org/wiki/Boolean_expression) searching is a method of symbolic logic developed by George Boole, a 19th century English mathematician.
 Boolean searches allow you to combine words and phrases using the words AND, OR, NOT (known as Boolean operators) to limit, broaden, or define your search.
-This type of searching is also referred to as an x-ray search.
+This type of searching is also referred to as a x-ray search.

 - [Recruitment Geek Xray Search Tool](https://recruitmentgeek.com/tools/linkedin) - A free Linkedin X-ray search tool.
 Type in some keywords and a location and get Linkedin profile results.
 A premium version is also available. `free`
 - [RecruitEm X-Ray Search](https://recruitin.net) - Fill in some fields and conduct a search of Linkedin profiles. `free`